MicrosoftDocs/memdocs/windows-365/enterprise/forensic-evidence-set-up.md

 2. Check the following columns:

   - **Configuration status**: Shows if the device is configured correctly.
-  - **Policy sync status**: Shows if the device has updated to the latest policy version.
+  - **Policy sync status**: Shows if the device updated to the latest policy version.
 Devices must be on to update to the latest policy.

 <!-- ########################## -->
 ## Next steps